cjneely10/EukMetaSanity/INSTALLATION.md

 ### Installing dependencies

 All dependencies below are automatically installed when using the conda installation.
-If you wish to use GeneMark

 #### Run